isdevit/sageBot/README.md

 # DJ Sage Bot

-**DJ Sage** is a powerful Discord bot built using Java and JDA (Java Discord API).
-It offers a variety of commands for server moderation, fun activities, event management, user analytics, and more.
+**DJ Sage** is a simple Discord bot built using Java and JDA (Java Discord API).
+It offers a some common  commands for server moderation, fun activities, event management, user analytics, and more.

 ## Features